tajaouart/drawing_widget/README.md

 ## Usage

-Change drawing value to ether start drawing or display a drawing.
+Change drawing property to ether start drawing or display a drawing.